maz-kar/TodoList/README.md

 ## TODO:
 Continue with HomeView:
-- CHECK all the TODOs.
-Then prioritise the tasks
  - Add dark mode.
 Align in the end all the colors in both light and dark mode.
  - Add functionality to toolbarItems.
  - Add animation to the button.